Summertown, South Australia: History

 Summertown was originally conceived as a retreat from the hot temperatures of summer months for the populace of Adelaide (hence Summer Town), this is still the case today with a variety of bed and breakfast style accommodation located throughout the area.

 Facilities

 Whilst Summertown retains the spiritual aspect of the two towns with the local Uniting Church, Uraidla has the honour of being the residence of the local pub.

 The town also boasts its own netball/tennis courts located at the Tregarthen recreational reserve, as well as a Chocolate factory, institute and the district Country Fire Service station protecting the Uraidla and Summertown community from fire.

 The closest school to Summertown is Uraidla Primary, which teaches from Reception to Year 7.
 Located on Kidney Street in Uraidla it is a short walk or ride from anywhere in Summertown.

 Industries

 It is primarily an agricultural area with many apple and cherry orchards, and vineyards, and market gardens, growing strawberries, cabbages, Rhubarb and lettuce are also amongst the primary produce.
-As well as agriculture, the township is also home to several successful small businesses including farm machinery sales (KubPower Summertown), cafés and real estate.
+As well as agriculture, the township is also home to several successful small businesses including farm machinery sales, cafés and real estate.